qlik-oss/core-website/README.md

 ## Linting the Documentation

-For linting the documentation in this repository we use [lint-condo](https://github.com/singapore/lint-condo), which contains a set of linting tools for linting a markdown file.
+For linting the documentation in this repository we use [lint-condo](https://github.com/singapore/lint-condo), which contains a set of linters for linting a markdown file.
 The linting is part of the Circle CI pipeline, but can also be run locally

 ```sh
 ./lint.sh
 ```

+The linters that are enabled is configured in [.lint-condo.yaml](.lint-condo.yaml).